kimwalisch/primecount/doc/Hard-Special-Leaves.md

 ## Open questions

 There are still a few open questions to which I have no answers yet.

 The most important one being: What's the runtime complexity of this alternative algorithm?
 Unfortunately it is not easy to answer this question as the algorithm depends on many optimizations all of which improve the runtime complexity by a small factor.
+Since this algorithm counts the number of unsieved elements between consecutive hard special leaves its runtime complexity is: number of special leaves * average number of count operations per special leaf.

 Another open question is: What is the ideal number of counter arrays (number of levels) for which the computation of the hard special leaves will theoretically yield the